Sc0ttM/SEM_InteractionMenu/README.md

 ### Information:
-Current Version: **dev_v1.5.5**
+Current Version: **dev_v1.5.6**

-Current Changes: **• Updated traffic manager position in the menu • Increased the allowed vehicle spawning time • Updated ACE permission name**
+Current Changes: **• Updated traffic manager position in the menu • Updates Station & Backup Blips to only be dispalyed when close**

 *This version is not recommend for public use and may be unstable or contain issues!*